torkildl/divorce-genetics/README.md

 # divorce-genetics
-Code and materials from genetics of divorce project
+Code and materials from genetics of divorce project led by Ruth Eva Jørgensen.